From the start, the ASPCA has put horses at the heart of what we do.

 The ASPCA has always been at the forefront of disaster response and cruelty intervention.
 This past year our Field Investigation and Response Team helped animals, including horses, displaced by Hurricanes Harvey, Irma and Maria and by fires and mudslides in California.

 We will continue our boots on the ground work, ensuring we are collecting vital data to continually improve our response efforts and better identify opportunities for communities to engage in successful anti-cruelty investigations.
-We will also focus our efforts on legislative and policy work to ensure better welfare for equines, including working to end the slaughter of horses.
+Our Government Relations Team has worked to strengthen laws at the state and federal level to provide tools for law enforcement that will encourage more robust and thorough treatment of equine cruelty and neglect cases.

 Creating Effective Adoption Contracts for Horses